UK Inheritance Tax Rates: What You Need to Know

 • Are there any exemptions or reliefs available?

-• How can I plan ahead to minimize inheritance tax?
+• How can I plan ahead to reduce inheritance tax?

 For instance, understanding the nil rate band and how it applies to your estate is crucial.
 The nil rate band is the amount of your estate that is exempt from inheritance tax.
 For the current tax year, this amount is £325,000.
 You can find more detailed information on the inheritance tax limit in the UK.